 The very first step prior to moving to Australia is that you conduct a quick research regarding the right institution or university and course.
 Also compare the colleges and then go for the “applying for the right college” process.
 Go through the institution rankings, population of international students in that institution, the facilities provided by the colleges, the institute’s faculty and whether or not the library and other academic support services are made available.

-Since it is not feasible to conduct such a thorough research within a short span of time, you can consult counselors who are EATC certified.
+Since it is not feasible to conduct such a thorough research within a short span of time, you can consult your education counselors who are EATC certified.

 Once your search is complete, you need to apply to the institutions as early as possible, albeit the institutions do not set any deadlines for international student applications.
 Double check all the necessary supporting documentations and get certified copies made before you apply.